decred/dcrtime/api/v2/api.md

 #### `Verify`

 Verifies the status of a batch of digests or timestamps on the server.
-If verifying a digest, it'll return the chain information relative to that digest, including its merkle path.
-If verifying a timestamp, it'll return the collection information relative to that timestamp, including all the digests grouped on that collection.
+If verifying digests, it'll return the chain information relative to that digest, including its merkle path.
+If verifying timestamps, it'll return the collection information relative to that timestamp, including all the digests grouped on that collection.
 If it has not been anchored on the blockchain yet, it returns zero.
 Digests and timestamps can be verified on the same request.

 * **URL**